 All members of Raf Rescue are trained in the use of hydraulic and battery powered equipment, to extricate a casualty from their vehicle, and the medical equipment the Rescue unit carries.

-Raf Rescue has a number of training days throughout the year as per the MSA requirements.
+Raf Rescue has a number of training days throughout the year as per the MSUK requirements.
 These cover the safe use of our rescue and medical equipment.
 Training updates are regularly provided throughout the year with additional training days with other Rescue Units.

 New Rescue Trainee Members with an interest in motorsport are always welcome to Raf Rescue.
-The requirements for a MSA Rescue Trainee, you'd be expected to attend a minimum of 10 events of different types of competition which can be organised, you'd be under supervision of the licensed Rescue Crew at all times, and medical training is also provided.
+The requirements for a MSUK Rescue Trainee, you'd be expected to attend a minimum of 10 events of different types of competition which can be organised, you'd be under supervision of the licensed Rescue Crew at all times, and medical training is also provided.